 Breathing and Sports Performance

-🔑 Breathing Correctly/Properly Is a Key to How Your Perform
+Breathing Correctly Is a Key to How Your Perform

-Most of us just think and believe that when we work out, train or play that breathing through the mouth is normal and it gets more oxygen into our lungs.
-Someone may have told you to this, you may have been taught to do it this way or maybe you’ve just seen others do it and followed this.
+Most of us just think and believe that when we work out, train, or play, breathing through the mouth is normal, and it gets more oxygen into our lungs.
+Someone may have told you to do this, you may have been taught to do it this way, or maybe you’ve just seen others do it and followed this.
 The thought and belief that mouth breathing is necessary and ideal whilst being physically active, even when pushing ourselves to the max, is a myth.

-Whilst the majority of people believe that mouth breathing is necessary in order to be able to do sport or any kind of physical activity, it is not based in science.
-I believe that people think this way, because it’s been done this way for such a long time, without the understanding of how the body works, of what good breathing is, and what the bodies needs are, to function efficiently for optimal health and performance.
+Whilst the majority of people believe that mouth breathing is necessary in order to be able to do sport or any kind of physical activity, it is not based on science.
+I believe that people think this way because it’s been done this way for such a long time without an understanding of how the body works, what good breathing is, and what the body needs to function efficiently for optimal health and performance.

 Many of today’s sports coaches / trainers and athletes have a minor, if any, focus on or understanding of breathing, such as breathing rhythm, shallow vs. low breathing, nasal vs. mouth breathing, big vs. small breathing volume etc. It is surprising, considering that correct breathing lays the foundation for efficient oxygenation of the blood going into the muscles so that strength, endurance, focus, clear thinking and concentration can be maintained.